 They're not to earn them life.
 God has already rescued them from Egypt.
 But they're to help them enjoy life with God, just like us today.
 We don't follow God's ways to earn life with God.

-No, no, he saves us by grace through Christ.
+No, no. He saves us by grace through Christ.
 But in response to his grace, we seek to follow God's laws, which are also for our good, to help us to enjoy life as he's designed it to be lived.

-But with Israel, there was even more motivation because if they followed these laws, not only would they enjoy life with God, it would also prevent vomiting.
+But with Israel, there was even more motivation.
+Because if they followed these laws, not only would they enjoy life with God, it would also prevent vomiting.

-We see this at the end of the chapter.
+[5:58] We see this at the end of the chapter.
 You see, the editor of Leviticus loves sandwiches.
-Or maybe it's God, I'm not sure.
+Or maybe it's God.
+I'm not sure.
 Either way, this chapter is also like a sandwich.

 So the chapter itself, in the first few verses, talks about don't follow the nations, do follow God.
-And the same ideas come at the end of our chapter, but it also adds a warning about vomiting.
+And the same ideas come at the end of our chapter.
+But it also adds a warning about vomiting.

 And so if you've got your Bibles, you can flick over the page or follow on the screen to verse 24.
-Verse 24, do not, so here's the don't again, defile yourselves in any of these ways, because this is how the nations that I'm going to drive out before you became defiled or unclean.
+Verse 24.